 There will be three examinations covering material from the readings and lectures.
-The final examination is cumulative.
 The exams will include multiple-choice, short answer, and essay questions.
+Each exam will count equally toward the final grade.
 Finally, class participation and discussion are important aspects of the course experience, and are encouraged.